jfhinchcliffe/fantasy_football_app/readme.md

 - As a user, I want to be able to enter team information
 - As a user, I want to simulate a game and save the results

+### To Do
+- Setup verification for values  attack and defense should be 1-10 and conditions dry or wet
+- Make sure that team names can't be the same.
+- refactor / dry up some of those long gnarly methods in the menu.rb file
+- create an algorithm to simulate a game and return a game result
+  - home team get a bonus
+  - preferred conditions (dry or wet) gets a bonus
+  - need to turn attack and defense stats against one another
+  - luck can play a part (underdogs can occasionally win)

 ##Setup

 _Classes_